Gilson Road Cemetery is one of the most unsettling and fascinating cemeteries in southern New Hampshire.

 Although one book reported otherwise, Gilson Road Cemetery is still very haunted, day and night.

-Hollow Hill was the first website to report ghosts at Gilson Road Cemetery.
-We’re very proud of our original research, and this has been one of our largest projects.
+My website, Hollow Hill, was the first website to report ghosts at Gilson Road Cemetery.
+I’m very proud of my original research, and this has been one of my largest projects.

 - Odd hole in a headstone at Gilson Road Cemetery

 - 26 Nov 1999, experimental photos on a damp night

 - It was too humid to insist that these two photos show ghost orbs at Gilson.
 However, my ghost photo research suggests they might be.
 It’s a coin toss, to be honest.